-- What personal story, cultural and collective memory mean, how we deal with those?
+- What personal, cultural and collective memory mean, how we deal with those?

-- Could our work with memory brings no new trauma, but rather draws us together and brings peace and comfort?
+- Could our memory work bring no new traumas, but rather draws us together and brings peace and comfort?

-- Whether sharing memories is a manner to be authentic?
+- Is sharing memories a way to be authentic?

 - How the Internet changes and challenges the way we remember?

 - Who cares about that?

 We, the GOATMILK team, would like this festival to continuously brings happiness both to guests and villagers of Gorna Bela Rechka.
 Therefore, we offer to your attention the principles we follow and some useful information about the place.